FerranAgulloLopez/Time-Quality-Tradeoff-of-MuseHash-Query-Processing-Performance/README.md

 ### Introduction
 This repository contains an adaptation of the code from [ANN Benchmark](http://github.com/erikbern/ann-benchmarks/).
 The modifications are meant to perform scalability experiments with the MuseHash method.

+Relate to this publication for more information in regards to the original implementation:
+- M. Aumüller, E. Bernhardsson, A. Faithfull: [ANN-Benchmarks: A Benchmarking Tool for Approximate Nearest Neighbor Algorithms](https://arxiv.org/abs/1807.05614).
+Information Systems 2019.
+DOI: [10.1016/j.is.2019.02.006](https://doi.org/10.1016/j.is.2019.02.006)

 The main changes to the code are the following:
 - the addition of two new datasets (vgg16-features and muse-hash) for the [AU-AIR](https://bozcani.github.io/auairdataset) and [LSC'23](http://lifelogsearch.org/lsc/) public datasets
 - the addition of random synthetic datasets of arbitrary size (fake-*)